-Assuming we know the size $s$ of the support $\calS$, we can use our SDI ranking to choose the top $s$ variables from Algorithm \ref{alg:SDI}.
+Assuming we know the size $s$ of the support $\calS$, we can use the SDI ranking from Algorithm \ref{alg:SDI} to choose the top $s$ most important variables.
 Alternatively, if $ s $ is unknown, we instead choose an asymptotic threshold $\gamma_n$ of the impurity reductions to select variables; that is, $\widehat \calS = \{j: \widehat \Delta(X_j,Y) \geq \gamma_n \}$.
-We state our variable ranking guarantees in terms of the the minimum signal strength of the relevant variables:
+We state our variable ranking guarantees in terms of the minimum signal strength of the relevant variables:

 which is the same as the minimum variance parameter in independence screening papers (e.g., \citep[Assumption C]{fan2011nonparametric}).
 Note that $ v $ measures the minimum contribution of each relevant variable alone to the variance in $Y$, ignoring the effects of the other variables.